jedisct1/rust-jwt-simple/README.md

 The development code includes a `cwt` cargo feature that enables experimental parsing and validation of CWT tokens.

 Please note that CWT doesn't support custom claims.
+The required identifiers [haven't been standardized yet](https://www.iana.org/assignments/cwt/cwt.xhtml).

 Also, the existing Rust crates for JSON and CBOR deserialization are not safe.
 An untrusted party can send a serialized object that requires a lot of memory and CPU to deserialize.
 Band-aids have been added for JSON, but with the current Rust tooling, it would be tricky to do for CBOR.

 As a mitigation, we highly recommend rejecting tokens that would be too large in the context of your application.
 That can be done by with the `max_token_length` verification option.